Functions

 Applicable Data Types:

-• remstr: VARCHAR, NCHAR.
+- remstr: VARCHAR, NCHAR.

-• expr: VARCHAR, NCHAR.
+- expr: VARCHAR, NCHAR.

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable For: Tables and supertables.
+Applicable to: Tables and supertables.

-• The first optional variable [LEADING | BOTH | TRAILING] specifies which side of the string to trim:
+- The first optional variable [LEADING | BOTH | TRAILING] specifies which side of the string to trim:

-• If remstr is not specified, spaces are trimmed by default.
+- If remstr is not specified, spaces are trimmed by default.

-• If expr is NULL, it returns NULL.
+- If expr is NULL, returns NULL.

-• This function is multi-byte safe.
+- This function is multibyte safe.

 taos> select trim(' a ');